cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   // TODO maturityTimestamp is computed from the currentTS, but the pendingChanges
   // may be sent to the consensus engine later if preCCV == true;
   // figure out if this is a problem

+  // TODO same (^^) for outstandingDowntime !!!

   // reset outstandingDowntime for validators in packet.data.downtimeSlashAcks foreach valAddr IN packet.data.downtimeSlashAcks {